 Action Plan.
-Peñasco Independent School District will continue to keep updated postings on Facebook and the school website in order to keep American Indian students and parents current on school activities and functions.
-PISD will continue to encourage AI students and parents to participate in their traditional dances performed during the school's Winter and Spring festivals.
+Peñasco Independent School District will continue to keep updated postings on Facebook and the school website in order to keep American Indian students and parents current on school activities and functions

 Educational Programs Targeting Tribal Students:

 Objective.
 The tribal students' educational programs objective is to recognize and support the unique cultural and educational needs of American Indian students enrolled in public schools and charter schools.